 Just like your clothes and pets, shoes also work as an excellent host.
 While returning home from outside, you may return with plenty of mold spores attached in your shoes.

 As you walk in your home with those shoes, you just make the mold situation uglier.
 That’s why you should make a habit of cleaning your whole house regularly.
+Further, it will be better if you clean your patio too.
+That’s how you can stay safe and sound against mold.

 Molds are not only invisible but also lightweight enough to travel through the air.
 These spores can enter your house via ventilation, windows, or doors.